bmfrosty/SimpleBX/README.md

 Read Magic:

-Roll a d6 modified by intelligence with a DC of 4.
+Roll a d6 modified by intelligence with a *ST* of 4.

 Detect Magic: